wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### High-Level Overview

-CPU may initiate three types of data requests: `GETS`, which obtains a block in shared state for read, `GETX`, which obtains a block in exclusive state for write, and `GETSX`, which is equivalent to a `GETX`, except that the block is locked in the L1 cache, until a future `GETX` with an atomic flag hits it.
+CPU may initiate three types of data requests: `GetS`, which obtains a block in shared state for read, `GetX`, which obtains a block in exclusive state for write, and `GETSX`, which is equivalent to a `GetX`, except that the block is locked in the L1 cache, until a future `GetX` with an atomic flag hits it.
 `GETSX` is essential for implementing atomic read-modify-write instructions.

 From a high-level perspective, these requests are handled as either a single transaction, in the case of cache hits, or as a few separate atomic transactions, if the access misses.
 The coherence controller first performs a lookup on the tag array.
-If the tag entry of the requested address exists, and it is in a state that does not need further coherence actions (e.g., `E/M` state on `GETX`), then the access is a hit, and the response is sent back in the same cycle the request is processed.
+If the tag entry of the requested address exists, and it is in a state that does not need further coherence actions (e.g., `E/M` state on `GetX`), then the access is a hit, and the response is sent back in the same cycle the request is processed.

 Otherwise, the access incurs a cache miss, and the coherence controller inserts the request into the MSHR (if this